ixventure/website/_projects/pupil.md

 We can deploy and iterate on regulation where needed using our Ixian.tech capabilities in polycentric jurisdictions.

-Through our fair use and proprietary LLM output legal theory, Ix Ventures might help lead the way to reconciling the knowledge virtues of copyright work creation incentives and encyclopedic compression.
+Through our fair use and proprietary LLM output legal theory, IxVenture might help lead the way to reconciling the knowledge virtues of copyright work creation incentives and encyclopedic compression.